 Industrial IoT, digitization, and Industry 4.0 are hot topics in manufacturing these days.
 In this article, we share our experience of what you need to consider when setting up a proof of value.
 We focus on the evaluation stage of new technology, not the decision of which technology to evaluate.

 A “proof of value” is an experiment that should answer the following questions:

 - What value does the technology create for your company?

 But how do you set up a good experiment that answers the above questions?

 Based on extensive experience with our customers, we have narrowed down the following four rules of thumb that can help you to improve your decision-making process:

-- Goal: Deploy fast!
-The faster you deploy a technology, the more time you have to test it and only real-life testing will provide you with the necessary information you need in order to make a good decision.
+The faster you deploy technology, the more time you have to test it, and only real-life testing will provide you with the necessary information you need in order to make a good decision.
 Don’t waste your team’s time in endless meeting rooms – get your hands on the actual problem and channel the real-time feedback.

-A proof of value doesn’t have to be a fully scalable setup.
-Most issues that arise moving a proof of value to a “real” implementation, are known tasks that require a distinct amount of work.
+Proof of value doesn’t have to be a fully scalable setup.
+Most issues that arise moving proof of value to “real” implementation, are known tasks that require a distinct amount of work.

 Following these criteria you will be able to run your proof of values more efficiently, i.e. you will be able to achieve a faster time-to-value.